 C.2.1.
-The Group SMS shall determine and provide the resources needed, including staffing, competency, training, infrastructure, technology and finance for the establishment, implementation, maintenance and continual improvement of the sustainability management system and ensure conformity of individual members with the Reference Standard and specific certification requirements applicable to group certification in an objective and transparent manner.
+The Group SMS shall determine and provide the resources needed, including staffing, competency, training, infrastructure, technology and finance for the establishment, implementation, maintenance and continual improvement of the SMS and ensure conformity of individual members with the Reference Standard and specific certification requirements applicable to group certification in an objective and transparent manner.